 The District Test Coordinator (DTC) serves as the point of contact between the Office of Student Assessment (OSA) and the district in all matters related to the Mississippi Assessment Programs.
 The DTC, trained by the OSA is responsible for training district personnel and school test coordinators in the administration of State Assessments, ensuring they are knowledgeable in all aspects of testing processes and test security procedures.
-DTCs shall possess a current and valid Mississippi educator's license that may include an administrative endorsement.
-The DTC shall be appointed by the Superintendent.
+District test coordinators shall possess a current and valid Mississippi educator's license with an administrative endorsement.
+(Note: DTCs without an administrative endorsement may count in the District's 5% of Full Time Equivalent (FTE) units working outside of the area(s) of endorsement allowed by Process Standard 2.2 and as calculated by MSIS.)